-When you apply to Curry College, you'll start the degree program that puts you on the path to success.
+When you apply to the Curry College Online MBA, you'll start the degree program that puts you on the path to success.
 Our friendly team is here to help you every step of the way.
 And with no application fee there is no better time than now to apply.
 Get started today.

-January program start - Submit all materials by January 11 for priority consideration
+January program start: Submit all materials by December 1 for priority consideration.

-Summer program start – Submit all materials by May 1 for priority consideration
+May program start: Submit all materials by April 15 for priority consideration.

 Policy On Credit For Courses Taken Elsewhere